greenlet/cvpr_data/README.md

 # Video datasets loader for ActiveNet challenge
 ## Description
-Convenience scripts for loading and transforming youtube video for datasets within ActiveNet challenge
+Convenience scripts for loading and transforming youtube video for datasets within ActiveNet challenge.
+Key moments:
+ - Dataset is downloaded from Youtube in `mp4` format
+ - If Youtube video is unavailable, AVA Amazon source used (https://s3.amazonaws.com/ava-dataset).
+These videos formats are not limited with `mp4` and could be `mkv`, `webm` as well
+ - When shortening is enabled (`--shorten` flag), `ffmpeg` is used.
+It does just cropping, no transcoding, so the process is quite fast (few seconds for each video).
+Also, due to relative timestamps change after shortening videos, all timestamp values in AVA dataset `txt` and `csv` files are changed and saved to the new ones with the `shorten_` prefix

 ## Prerequisites
 ### Packages needed:
  - [youtube-dl](https://github.com/ytdl-org/youtube-dl)
- - [ffmpeg](https://ffmpeg.org/download.html) - only needed when flag `--shorten` is used (which is trimming source video to fit included timestamps)
+ - [ffmpeg](https://ffmpeg.org/download.html) - only needed when flag `--shorten` is used

 ## Datasets
 ### [AVA Actions](https://research.google.com/ava/download.html)